tkadlec/tkadlec/source/me/index.markdown

 {% img plleft http://timkadlec.com/images/me.jpg Tim Kadlec %}

-Tim Kadlec is a web developer working in northern Wisconsin.
-His diverse background working with small companies, large publishers, and industrial corporations has allowed him to see how the careful application of web technologies can impact businesses of all sizes.
+I'm is a web developer living in northern Wisconsin with my wife and three daughters.

-Tim is the co-founder of [Breaking Development](http://bdconf.com), one of the first conferences dedicated to web design and development for mobile devices.
-He is very passionate about the Web and can frequently be found speaking about what he’s learned at a variety of web conferences.
+I'm the co-founder of [Breaking Development](http://bdconf.com), one of the first conferences dedicated to web design and development for mobile devices.
+I also host [the Breaking Development Podcast](http://fsm.bdconf.com/podcast), a weekly podcast with a very similar focus (really, it's just an excuse for me to talk to people far smarter than I every week).

-He is the author of [Implementing Responsive Design: Building sites for an anywhere, everywhere web](http://implementingresponsivedesign.com) (New Riders, 2012) and a contributing author for the Web Performance Daybook Volume 2.
-He can  be found sharing his thoughts in a briefer format on Twitter at [@tkadlec](http://twitter.com/tkadlec).
+I'm very passionate about the Web and can frequently be found [speaking](http://timkadlec.com/talks) about what I've learned at a variety of web conferences.

-Tim lives in northern Wisconsin with his wife and their three daughters.
+I wrote [Implementing Responsive Design: Building sites for an anywhere, everywhere web](http://implementingresponsivedesign.com) (New Riders, 2012) and was a contributing author for the [Web Performance Daybook Volume 2](http://www.amazon.com/Web-Performance-Daybook-Volume-2/dp/1449332919).
+You can find me sharing my thoughts in a briefer format on Twitter at [@tkadlec](http://twitter.com/tkadlec).